thedarkwriter/courseware-lms-content/courses/01-puppet/01-2103-Puppet-NTP.md

 ###Slide 10
 You can drill down all the way to the exact line of puppet code responsible for generating the event, as is called out here by the highlight box.

 If you have a problem applying this class, the Event Inspector will tell you exactly which line of code you need to fix.
-In this of a successful install, event inspector will simply confirm that Puppet Enterprise is now managing NTP.
+If you have a problem applying this class, the Event Inspector will tell you exactly which line of code you need to fix.
+If this of a successful installation, event inspector will simply confirm that Puppet Enterprise is now managing NTP.

 To run a report which contains information about the puppet run that made the change, including logs and metrics about the run, click the link in the upper right corner of the detail pain.